shfqrkhn/VdoCoon/README.md

 ### 2. Sentinel Mode (Autonomous)

 Monitors the library indefinitely.
 Sleep/Wait cycles are automatic.
 Safe to leave running on a server forever.
+If the config is corrupt, it auto-loads safe defaults to prevent hanging on prompts.

 ```powershell
 .\VdoCoon.ps1 -Watch